Bennett (name)

-Bennett is an English, Irish, and Scottish surname and, less commonly, a given name.
-Alternative spellings include Bennet, Benett and Benet.
+Bennett is an English surname and, less commonly, a given name.
+Alternative spellings include Bennet, Benett, Benet and Bennette.
+It is common throughout the British Isles, in England, Scotland, and Ireland.

-It is related also to the medieval name Benedict from the Latin "Benedictus" meaning "well-spoken of" or "blessed".
+It is related to the medieval name Benedict.
 Bennett is the English spelling of the Anglo-Norman name Ben[n]et (modern French first name Benoît, surname Bénet).
 The oldest public record of the surname is dated 1208 in County Durham in North East England.